bhsd-harry/codemirror-mediawiki/README.md

 # Browser Usage

-You can download the code via CDN, for example:

-## Download JavaScript

 <details>
 	<summary>Expand</summary>

+You can download the code via CDN, for example:

 ```js
 // static import